ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 When a JWP is first created it is always in the issuer form.
 It will contain the issuer protected header along with all of the payloads.

-The issued form can only be validated by a holder as being correctly formed and protected, it is NOT to be verified directly or presented as-is to a verifier.
+The issued form can only be confirmed by a holder as being correctly formed and protected, it is NOT to be verified directly or presented as-is to a verifier.
 The holder SHOULD treat an issued JWP as private and use appropriately protected storage.

 ### Issuer Protected Header